benjaminRomano/mperf/README.md

 - `GET /trace/<id>` streaming the file back with permissive CORS headers so Firefox Profiler can fetch it directly.

 Point `traceHostUrl` to `http://127.0.0.1:8080/trace` to test trace uploading locally.

+#### Sharing Perfetto Traces

+To make uploaded traces open directly in Perfetto UI, configure `perfettoUrl` with the base URL of your self-hosted Perfetto instance.
+The official `https://ui.perfetto.dev` enforces a strict [Content Security Policy](https://perfetto.dev/docs/visualization/deep-linking-to-perfetto-ui#why-can-39-t-i-just-pass-a-url-) that blocks downloads from arbitrary origins, so a custom host is required for shared URLs to load successfully.
+A GitHub Pages reference setup with CSP modified can be found [here](https://github.com/benjaminRomano/perfetto).

 ## Development